Kitchen sink realism: Since the 1960s

-Internationally, the style of kitchen sink realism has been utilized in various films from different cultures.
+Internationally, the kitchen-sink realism style has been used in various films across different cultures.
 For example, in the United States, such films as Nothing but a Man (1964, directed by Michael Roemer); One Potato, Two Potato (1964, directed by Larry Peerce); A Patch of Blue (1965, directed by Guy Green); and The Subject Was Roses (1968, directed by Ulu Grosbard), among others, have been specifically identified with the terminology.

-The influence of kitchen sink realism has continued in the work of other more recent British directors such as Ken Loach (whose first directorial roles were in late 1960s kitchen sink dramas) and Mike Leigh.
+The influence of kitchen-sink realism has continued in the work of other recent British directors, such as Ken Loach (whose first directorial roles were in late-1960s kitchen-sink dramas) and Mike Leigh.
 Subsequent re-emergence in the 1980s produced such female-centric contemporary kitchen sink-influenced films as Wish You Were Here (1987); Educating Rita (1983) and Shirley Valentine (1989)—both directed by Alfies Lewis Gilbert; the titular twins' biopic, The Krays (1990); Rita, Sue and Bob Too (1987); and others.

-Other present-day directors who have continued working within the spirit of kitchen sink realism include Andrea Arnold, Shane Meadows, Lynne Ramsay, Clio Barnard, and Andrew Haigh.
-The term "neo kitchen sink" has been used for films such as Leigh's Vera Drake (2004), Loach's I, Daniel Blake (2016), Arnold's Fish Tank (2009), Ramsay's Ratcatcher (1999), Meadows's This Is England (2006), Haigh's Weekend (2011), and Barnard's The Selfish Giant (2013).
-This also includes directorial debuts from actors Gary Oldman, Nil by Mouth (1997); Tim Roth, The War Zone (1999); Peter Mullan, My Name Is Joe (1998); Richard Ayoade, Submarine (2010); and Paddy Considine, Tyrannosaur (2011); among others.
+Other present-day directors who have continued working within the spirit of kitchen sink realism include Andrea Arnold, Shane Meadows, Lynne Ramsay, Clio Barnard, Peter Cattaneo, and Andrew Haigh.
+The term "neo kitchen sink" has been used for films such as Leigh's Vera Drake (2004), Loach's I, Daniel Blake (2016), Arnold's Fish Tank (2009), Ramsay's Ratcatcher (1999), Meadows's This Is England (2006), Haigh's Weekend (2011), Barnard's The Selfish Giant (2013), and Cattaneo's The Full Monty (1997).
+This also includes directorial debuts from actors Gary Oldman, Nil by Mouth (1997); Tim Roth, The War Zone (1999); Peter Mullan, Orphans (1998); Richard Ayoade, Submarine (2010); and Paddy Considine, Tyrannosaur (2011); among others.